Key Factors for Selecting Quality Wine with Webster Cellars

 - The blend’s intensity was very mild and palatable.
 It’s long, dry finish was captivating.

 - It embodies a soft and balanced finish.
-It’s very “polished” with easy of red fruit and chocolate.
+“Polished” with easy of red fruit and chocolate.

 Webster Cellars 2013 Reserve is a serious red, of which softens after a few years.
 How on earth anyone could hold on to Webster Cellars’ 2013 Reserve for that amount of time is beyond me.
 I could have easily enjoyed that entire bottle in the few hours I spent with the Webster’s.

-Webster Cellars wine can be found locally at Spec’s.
+Find Webster Cellars wine at your local Spec’s.
 To learn more about Webster Cellars and to locate their wines near you click here.

 photos courtesy of: The Epicurean Publicist